-- Urinary problems – There is calcium in the parsnip, which can be a problem.
+There is calcium in the parsnip, which can be a problem.
 We mentioned how this mineral is important for the formation of strong bones and bone tissues.
 But, this is good only for young guinea pigs, not adult ones.
-Otherwise, it piles up in their urinary tract and makes bladder/kidney stones, blood in the urine, painful urination and even frequent urinary infections.
+Otherwise, it piles up in their urinary tract and makes bladder or kidney stones, blood in the urine, painful urination, and even frequent urinary infections.

-- Digestion problems – There is sugar as well.
+There is sugar in parsnip as well.
 It is not an amount that’s too high, but still, it should be fed in moderation because of it.
 Too much sugar causes the guinea pigs to have painful digestion or loose stool.
 The digestive system of guinea pigs does not react well to sugars of any kind, especially in high amounts.

 Quick Facts on Parsnips

-- The parsnips originate from Asia and Europe and were introduced in America back in the 17th century.
+- The parsnips originated from Asia and Europe and were introduced to America back in the 17th century.

-- In Europe, parsnips used to be a sweetener for cakes and jams, before sugar was produced.
+- In Europe, parsnips used to be a sweetener for cakes and jams, before sugar was introduced.
 Also, the parsnip was used for bread making in the 16th century.

 - The parsnip is related to the carrot, dill, celery, parsley, and cumin too.